Incumbents Murkowski and Dunleavy leading in Alaska primaries - NewsBreak

 Related

-Alaska’s new primary system showed who voters favored, but it cut just one legislative candidate
+Alaska’s new primary election system showed who voters favored, but it only cut one legislative candidate

 Alaska’s primary on Tuesday hasn’t narrowed the field of candidates for state offices so much as given a glimpse of the support they have heading toward the November general election.
 In fact, with the top four advancing in each race, only one candidate in the legislative primaries was...

 This winter’s Alaska Marine Highway schedule has ferries running for more weeks than last year but still leaves some communities with large service gaps.
-The draft schedule for October through April, released by the state Department of Transportation on Aug.
-16, is up for comment through Aug.
-26. The...
+The draft schedule for October through April, released by the state Department of Transportation on Tuesday, is up for comment through Aug.
+26. The Southwest...

 Comments / 0